 Living with an autoimmune disease in India can be isolating.
 Many patients face:

-- Emotional toll: anxiety, depression, frustration from delayed diagnosis.
+Emotional toll: anxiety, depression, and frustration from delayed diagnosis.

 Support groups, both online and offline, are slowly emerging to provide community and information.
 Raising awareness is the first step toward better care.